Complying with our open access policy

 To ensure your scholarly monograph or book chapter complies with our open access policy, you must make it available from National Center for Biotechnology (NCBI) Bookshelf and Europe PMC as soon as possible.
 It must be within six months of the publisher's official date of final publication.

-Where an open access publishing fee is charged, works must be available without embargo and licensed in ways which support their re-use.
+Where an open access publishing fee is charged, works must be available on publication and licensed in ways which support their re-use.
 CC BY is strongly preferred, however, where authors have concerns around the creation of derivative works we will accept other creative commons licences such as CC BY-NC (Non Commercial) or CC BY-NC-ND (Non Commercial; No Derivatives).

 Funding is available to cover publishers' open access monograph and book chapter processing charges.

-Wellcome grantholders or publishers of research funded by Wellcome should use this deposit form to deposit a monograph or book chapter for inclusion in the NCBI Bookshelf and Europe PMC.
+Wellcome grantholders or publishers of research funded by Wellcome must use this form to deposit a monograph or book chapter for inclusion in the NCBI Bookshelf and Europe PMC.

 Open access monographs and book chapters will be freely available in both html and PDF format via the repositories as well as in epub format from OAPEN (the online library and publication platform for books) and the Directory of Open Access Books (DOAB).